CODE-at-TACC/summer-2016/robotics/COMPONENTS.md

 In this case, we are using four AA batteries to power the robot.
 This provides 6 volts of power to the robot, which is within range of our SparkFun Photon Redboard's voltage regulator.
 The power is shared between the drive system and the logic system.
 For our robot, which has low power requirements, this is perfectly fine.
 For larger robots, the systems are typically powered separately communication between the logic system and the drive control happens through relays - devices which mechanically isolate and separate both systems but allow communication between them.

-Voltage is the amount of "drive" a device requires to be powered.
-Therefore, a 6 volt battery pack can provide up to 6 volts of power, on average.
+Voltage is the amount of potential or "motivation" of electron flow.
+A 6 volt battery pack can provide up to 6 volts of power, on average.
 When the batteries are fresh, they will provide a little more voltage than 6 volts.
 When they run low, the voltage drops very quickly from 5.5 volts down to nothing.
 You know your batteries are running low when the logic board begins "browning out" - randomly resetting with flickering lights.

 Milliamp-Hours (mAh) is a measurement of how much current the batteries can sustain power.
 If the logic board requires 180 milliamps of power to operate and each motor requires 100 milliamps, then you can expect a battery pack (where each battery provides 2000 mAh) approximately 5 hours of operation.
 (2000 / (180 + 100 + 100)).
 Realistically, this will probably be lower.
 Another thing to consider is that if a battery is rated for 2000 milliamp hours, then typically its "peak current" (or how much of a burst of energy it can put out at once) will be close to 2000 milliamps.
 Finally - 9v batteries always have low output.
 Never use those to power a robot or logic board.